Sketching Word Vectors Through Hashing: Related Work

 \section{Related Work}

-Random projections and hash kernels have been vibrant research areas in artificial intelligence and theoretical computer science.
-These methods have been employed to provide viable solutions for a range of problems requiring a notion of (approximate) nearest neighbor search, particularly in information retrieval tasks, e.g., identification of duplicate and near duplicate documents \cite{Manku2007} and string matching \cite{Dalvi2013,citeulike2706665}, semantic labeling \cite{YangLC16}, and cross-media retrieval \cite{Wang2015} to name a few.
-Naturally, these methods have been also applied to the problem of word embedding, either as a dimensionality reduction method \cite{Bingham2001,kaski1998}, or in the form of an incremental vector space construction technique in which the random projection-based dimensionality reduction process is merged with the process of collecting word co-occurrence frequencies, e.g., \cite{kanerva00random,Geva2011TTP,qzadehhandschuh2014EMNLP2014}.
+Random projections and hash kernels have been vibrant research areas in theoretical computer science and artificial intelligence thus NLP.
+These methods have been employed to provide viable solutions for a range of problems that require a notion of (approximate) nearest neighbor search, in particular in information retrieval tasks such as identification of duplicate and near duplicate documents \cite{Manku2007} and string matching \cite{Dalvi2013,citeulike2706665}, semantic labeling \cite{YangLC16}, and cross-media retrieval \cite{Wang2015}, to name but a few.
+Naturally, these methods also have been applied to the problem of learning word representation, either as a dimensionality reduction method \cite{Bingham2001,kaski1998}, or in the form of an incremental vector space construction technique in which the random projection-based dimensionality reduction process is merged with the process of collecting word co-occurrence frequencies, e.g., \newcite{kanerva00random,qzadehhandschuh2014EMNLP2014} as well as \newcite{vandurme-lall:2010:Short,Geva2011TTP}.

+\citeauthor{kanerva00random} employed \emph{sparse Gaussian random projections} (which preserve pairwise $\ell_2$ distances) to build word vectors directly at a reduced dimensionality and showed that their proposed \emph{random indexing} technique yields results comparable to \citepos{DeerwesterDLFH90} \emph{latent semantic analysis technique} which employs singular value decomposition truncation (also a $\ell_2$ preserving dimension reduction method but based on a deterministic algorithm).
+By the same token, \citeauthor{qzadehhandschuh2014EMNLP2014} extended the idea proposed by \citeauthor{kanerva00random} for the comparison of similarities in $\ell_1$-normed spaces, i.e., for estimating the city-block distance.
+However, when it comes to comparing semantic similarities between words, these methods fail to compete with the more recent neural-based embedding techniques\textemdash e.g., \citepos{Mikolov2013} word2vec and \citepos{glove2014} GloVe.